-A comparison of the distribution of total financing and pre-sales financing for the individual budget clusters reveals that films with a budget of less than EUR 3 million - and in particular medium-budget films - are proportionally under-financed through pre-sales, while proportionally more financing from pre-sales is available to high-budget and superhigh-budget films.
+A comparison of the distribution of total financing and pre-sales financing for the individual budget clusters reveals that films with a budget of less than EUR 3 million - and in particular medium-budget films - are proportionally under-financed through pre-sales, while proportionally more financing from pre-sales is available to high-budget and - to a lesser extent - super-high-budget films.
 This is true for the full data sample as well as for the reduced data sample excluding French films.

-SIGNIFICANCE OF PRODUCER INVESTMENTS BY BUDGET CLUSTER PAN-EUROPEAN PERSPECTIVE
+SIGNIFICANCE OF PRODUCER INVESTMENTS BY BUDGET CLUSTER

+PAN-EUROPEAN PERSPECTIVE

 Table 55.
-Producer investments by budget cluster (2022)
+Producer investments by budget cluster (2021)